The asymptotic tails of limit distributions of continuous time Markov chains: Introduction

 \section{Introduction}

-Stochastic biological models based on continuous-time Markov chains (CTMCs) are commonly used to model complex cellular behaviors, gene expression and the evolution of DNA \cite{E79}.
+Stochastic biological models based on continuous-time Markov chains (CTMCs) are commonly used to model complex cellular behaviours, gene expression and the evolution of DNA \cite{E79}.
 Noise are inherent extrinsic and intrinsic properties of such biological systems and cannot be ignored without compromising the conclusions and the accuracy of the models.

 In many cases it is reasonable to expect well-behaved biological systems, thus also well-behaved stochastic models.
 Therefore, in these cases, it is natural to assume the modelling CTMC is \emph{ergodic}, that is, there exists a \emph{unique} stationary distribution which describes the system in the long run.
 In other cases, for example for population processes without immigration, the population eventually goes extinct almost surely, and thus the ergodic stationary distribution is trivially the Dirac delta measure at zero.
-In these cases, it makes sense to study the \emph{quasi-stationary distribution} (QSD), that is, the long-time behavior of the process before extinction (usually called the \emph{$Q$-process}) \cite{MV12}.
+In these cases, it makes sense to study the \emph{quasi-stationary distribution} (QSD), that is, the long-time behaviour of the process before extinction (usually called the \emph{$Q$-process}) \cite{MV12}.
 Jointly, stationary distributions and QSDs are referred to as \emph{limit distributions} in the present paper.

-The stationary distribution (provided it exists) is generally difficult to state in explicit form, except in few cases.
-If the underlying stochastic process has a \emph{detailed balanced} structure, then the stationary distribution takes a product-form.
-This is for example the case for reversible queueing networks \cite{W86,Ke11}, Jackson networks and Baskett-Chandy-Muntz-Palacios (BCMP)-type networks \cite{GM09}, complex-balanced reaction networks \cite{ACK10,MN10,CW16}, and birth-death processes (BPDs) \cite{MV12}, as well as for generalizations of such processes with more general graphical structures \cite{G91,HM19}, in random environments \cite{E05}, or with tridiagonal block transition rate matrices \cite{N84,R88}.
-QSDs with explicit expressions appear in even rarer cases \cite{V91}.
+{The stationary distribution (provided it exists) is generally difficult to state in explicit form, except in few cases.
+If the underlying stochastic process has a \emph{detailed balanced} structure, then the stationary distribution takes a product-form; see \cite{W86,Ke11,GM09,ACK10,MN10,CW16} for various network models, \cite{MV12} for birth-death processes (BDPs), and \cite{G91,HM19,E05,N84,R88} for generalisations of such processes.
+QSDs with explicit expressions appear in even rarer cases \cite{V91}.}

 While an explicit expression might not be known in general, less suffice in many cases.
 For example, if an expression for the \emph{tail} distribution is known, then the existence and relative sizes of moments might be assessed from the decay rate of the tail distribution.
 Additionally, relative recurrence times might be assessed for stationary distributions of CTMCs.